quicwg/base-drafts/draft-ietf-quic-http.md

 a result of having their request terminated abruptly, though clients can always discard responses at their discretion for other reasons.

+Changes to the state of a request stream, including receiving a RST_STREAM (regardless of error code), do not affect the state of the server's response.
-Servers MUST NOT abort a response in progress as a result of receiving a solicited RST_STREAM (i.e. with error code STOPPING).
-If the request stream terminates for any other reason without containing a fully-formed HTTP request, the server SHOULD abort its response with the error code HTTP_INCOMPLETE_REQUEST.
+Servers MUST NOT abort a response in progress solely due to a state change on the request stream.
+However, if the request stream terminates without containing a fully-formed HTTP request, the server SHOULD abort its response with the error code HTTP_INCOMPLETE_REQUEST.

 ### Header Formatting and Compression